Beck (manga): Characters

 Maho is Ryusuke's younger half-sister and a talented singer.
 She is brash but emotionally fragile, and gradually builds a romantic relationship with Koyuki.
-Beautiful and fairly popular, Koyuki often has a hard time approaching her romantically.
+As Maho is beautiful and fairly popular, Koyuki often has a hard time approaching her romantically.
 While she is obviously a gifted singer, Maho confides in Koyuki that she would actually like to be a film maker.
 She is also an amateur model.